connexcs/docs/scriptforge.md

 ### Performing an ASRPlus Lookup

 ASRPlus is a ConnexCS feature for reducing unecessary attempts and providing faster fails on calls.
-Its most suitable for agress call-center traffic profiles.
+It's most suitable for agressive call-center traffic profiles.

 ```
 function main(vars){